carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 ## Closures

 Closures are the swiss army knife of Nextflow/Groovy programming.
 In a nutshell a closure is is a block of code that can be passed as an argument to a function.

+This can be useful to create a re-usable function.

 We can assign a closure to a variable in same way as a value using the `=`.